The Insurance Future is Female

 That’s the new role I’ve stepped into.
 I’ve seen the importance of mentorship myself, so now I’m working to become that person.
 It won’t be an overnight thing, but by watching others and learning from others I think I can fulfill that role.
 I’m pretty young for this position, so I’m always trying to figure out what those younger than me need to succeed.

-In what ways do you plan to impact change in your agency as you continue in your role as President?
+Connections: In what ways do you plan to impact change in your agency as you continue in your role as president?

 I’m trying to shake things up.
 I’m trying to come into this role in a new light and make some changes.
 I feel like sometimes in insurance, even though each day is different, it can get repetitive.
 I just want to bring the excitement back into the agency.
 I want people to be able to recognize Downeast Insurance for community involvement and other cool things.